Gordie Howe International Bridge: Interstate 75

 In the United States, the existing routing of Interstate 75 remains unchanged (in contrast to the Canadian side where the bridge serves as the new terminus of an extended Highway 401).
-However, an unsigned spur route was constructed from the bridge to a semi-directional T interchange with access ramps to both directions of Interstate 75.
-Along with this new interchange, 3 mi of Interstate 75 was rebuilt and widened, local roads were improved and new pedestrian bridges added.
+However, a connecting road was constructed from the bridge to a semi-directional T interchange with access ramps to both directions of Interstate 75.
+Along with this new interchange, 3 km of Interstate 75 was rebuilt and widened, local roads were improved and new pedestrian bridges added.
 Noise walls were also built to mitigate impacts to the Southwest Detroit neighbourhood.

 Walking and biking

-In March 2017, WDBA announced that the design requirements for the Gordie Howe International Bridge Project would include a dedicated multi-use path that will accommodate pedestrians and cyclists.
-This multi-use path will be the first non special event, legal pedestrian crossing of the Detroit River, connecting to local streets and trails on both of its sides.
-The bridge will be part of the Trans Canada Trail, linking trail networks on both sides of the river including the Canadian Great Lakes Waterfront Trail, as well as the American Iron Belle Trail and the Great Lakes Way.
-There will be customs facilities in both countries that are convenient and dedicated to the processing of travelers by foot or bicycle to prevent interacting with border vehicle traffic.
-Crossing the bridge on foot or cycle will be free of tolls.
+In March 2017, WDBA announced that the design requirements for the Gordie Howe International Bridge Project would include a dedicated multi-use path that would accommodate pedestrians and cyclists and be free of tolls.
+The path opened to foot and cycle traffic on 5 August 2026.
+It connects to local streets and trails on both of its sides.
+The bridge forms part of the Trans Canada Trail, linking trail networks on both sides of the river including the Canadian Great Lakes Waterfront Trail, as well as the American Iron Belle Trail and the Great Lakes Way.
+The bridge includes dedicated customs processing areas for pedestrians and cyclists on both ends, separated from border vehicle traffic.